Juliuxs/currency-exchange-api/README.md

 ### Prerequisites
 - Node.js v20.9.0 or higher
 - npm v10.0.0 or higher
+- Docker and Docker Compose

+### External API Requirements
+You'll need to sign up for a free API key at [Open Exchange Rates](https://openexchangerates.org/):
+1. Create an account at https://openexchangerates.org/signup
+2. Once registered, get your API key from the dashboard
+3. Add your API key to the `.env` file as `OPEN_EXCHANGE_API_KEY`
+4. The API URL should be set as `OPEN_EXCHANGE_URL=https://openexchangerates.org/api`

 ### Steps to get started
 1. Clone the repository: